arunredhu/ngx-cdk-loader/README.md

 <div *ngIf="ngxLoaderService.loading$ | async">Loading...</div>
 ```

-In case, you want to control the state of loader in the by your own.
+In case, you want to control the state of loader by your own.
 You can use `showLoader` or `hideLoader` methods of the service to update the state.

 ```ts
 ngxLoaderService.showLoader();